 Hospital Variation in Adherence Rates to Secondary Prevention Medications and the Implications on Quality

-Background: Medication adherence is important to improve the long-term outcomes after acute myocardial infarction (MI).
-We hypothesized that there is significant variation among US hospitals in terms of medication adherence after MI, and that patients treated at hospitals with higher medication adherence after MI will have better long-term cardiovascular outcomes.
+Background—Medication adherence is important to improve long-term outcomes after acute myocardial infarction (MI).
+We hypothesized that there is significant variation among United States (U.S.) hospitals in terms of post-MI medication adherence, and that patients treated at hospitals with higher post-MI medication adherence will have better long-term cardiovascular outcomes.

-Methods: We identified 19 704 Medicare patients discharged after acute MI from 347 US hospitals participating in the ACTION Registry-GWTG (Acute Coronary Treatment and Intervention Outcomes Network Registry-Get With the Guidelines) from January 2, 2007, to October 1, 2010.
-Using linked Medicare Part D prescription filling data, medication adherence was defined as proportion of days covered >80% within 90 days after discharge.
-Cox proportional hazards modeling was used to compare 2-year major adverse cardiovascular events among hospitals with high, moderate, and low 90-day medication adherence.
+Methods—We identified 19,704 Medicare patients discharged after acute MI from 347 U.S. hospitals participating in the Acute Coronary Treatment and Intervention Outcomes Network Registry-Get With The Guidelines (ACTION Registry-GWTG) from 1/2/2007 to 10/1/2010.
+Using linked Medicare Part D prescription filling data, medication adherence was defined as proportion of days covered (PDC) >80% within 90 days post-discharge.
+Cox proportional hazards modeling was used to compare 2-year major adverse cardiovascular events (MACE) among hospitals with high, moderate, and low 90-day medication adherence.

-Conclusions: Use of secondary prevention medications after discharge varies significantly among US hospitals and is inversely associated with 2-year outcomes.
-Hospitals may improve medication adherence after discharge and patient outcomes through better coordination of care between inpatient and outpatient settings.
+Conclusions—Post-discharge use of secondary prevention medications vary significantly among U.S. hospitals and are inversely associated with two-year outcomes.
+Hospitals may improve post-discharge medication adherence and patient outcomes through better coordination of care between inpatient and outpatient settings.

 - Received April 26, 2017.